tristanic/isolde/isolde/docs/source/tutorials/intro/cryo_intro/cryo_intro.rst

 simulation, however, the oxygens repel each other creating a telltale outlier.
-In this case we can also see that the Ile57-Asn58 oxygen does not fit particularly well into the density, so the most obvious solution is to try flipping it using the tools on ISOLDE's Rebuild tab.
+In this case we can also see that the Ile57-Asn58 oxygen does not fit particularly well into the density, so the most obvious solution is to try flipping it using the "Flip peptide" button on the ISOLDE ribbon menu.

 If you're working on a machine with a strong GPU you could quite readily do this in the current whole-model simulation, but for better performance it's advisable to stop this one and start a more localised simulation encompassing just the problem area.
-Clicking ISOLDE's green "STOP" button will terminate the simulation while keeping the current coordinates (the adjacent buttons provide other options - hover over them for tooltips describing their functions).
+Clicking ISOLDE's green "STOP" button will terminate the simulation while keeping the current coordinates (the red one will revert the model to the state it was in when you started the simulation).

 Click the green "STOP" button, then *ctrl-click* on an atom in Ile57.
 Now click the play button.
 This will trigger ISOLDE to start a highly localised simulation